Updated April 2026

 WEIGHT: 20%

 Whether the credits and earning potential realistically cover the annual fee for someone taking four to eight trips per year.
-Not the theoretical maximum.
-The real number.
+We count only the credits most cardholders will actually use without changing behavior.
+The $1,400 theoretical maximum on the Amex Platinum does not count.
+The real number does.

 Welcome Bonus Value